scalameta/metals/docs/integrations/new-editor.md

 The `FindTextInDependencyJars` request is sent from the client to the server to perform a search though files in the classpath including binary and sources jars.
 In response it returns a standard list of `Location` from the [LSP spec](https://microsoft.github.io/language-server-protocol/specification#location).

-In case if this enpoint was called with empty `query.pattern` or empty `options.include` server sends [`metals/inputBox`](https://scalameta.org/metals/docs/integrations/new-editor#metalsinputbox) request to the client to obtain these values.
+In case if this endpoint was called with empty `query.pattern` or empty `options.include` server sends [`metals/inputBox`](https://scalameta.org/metals/docs/integrations/new-editor#metalsinputbox) request to the client to obtain these values.

 _Request_: